Create a living trust to protect your loved ones - how much does it cost?

 Flat Fee Living Trust Costs

-If you hire an attorney you will usually pay a flat fee.
+If you hire an attorney you will usually pay a flat fee, which provides transparency and predictability in costs compared to hourly billing.
 Some attorneys will do it hourly but it is not common.
 The average cost of a trust in the Phoenix East Valley is:

 Living Trust and Will only – no POA’s -> $2,000 to $3,000